-Facemask: Facemasks are PPE and are often referred to as surgical masks or procedure masks.
+Facemask: OSHA defines facemasks as "a surgical, medical procedure, dental, or isolation mask that is FDA-cleared, authorized by an FDA EUA, or offered or distributed as described in an FDA enforcement policy."
+Facemasks are PPE and are often referred to as surgical masks or procedure masks.
 Use facemasks according to product labeling and local, state, and federal requirements.
 FDA-cleared surgical masks are designed to protect against splashes and sprays and are prioritized for use when such exposures are anticipated, including surgical procedures.
 Facemasks that are not regulated by FDA, such as some procedure masks, which are typically used for isolation purposes, may not provide protection against splashes and sprays.